james-jamshed/netflix-gpt/README.md

    -update profile api
    -fetch From TMDB Movies
-   -BugFix:- Sign up user displayName and profile update -BugFix:+ if the user is not loggged in rediect /browser to Login page and vice-versa
+   -BugFix:- Sign up user displayName and profile update -BugFix:- if the user is not loggged in rediect /browser to Login page and vice-versa -Unscribe to the onAuthSatteChange callback
+   -Add harcoded values to constants file
+   -Register TMDB API & create an app & get acss token -Get Data fron TMDB now playing movies list Api -Got data from

 # features